 The year was 2001.
 The Monday Night Wars and the Attitude Era were coming to a close.
 WCW, who had fought tooth and nail with the WWF for years, was collapsing and had become a shadow of its former self.
 The writing was on the wall, and everyone knew it was only a matter of time before WCW was nothing but a memory.
 Even then, no one ever expected that one day, Vince McMahon would appear on WCW's Monday Nitro to announce that the WWF had purchased WCW, and that the fate of the company was now in his hands.

 At the end of what would be the final broadcast of Nitro, however, Shane McMahon had a surprise for his father.
 He had swooped in and purchased WCW right out from under Vince's nose.
 And he vowed that WCW would kick the WWF's ass all over again.
-This was the opening salvo in what would later be called The Invasion Angle (stylized as InVasion).
+This was the opening salvo in what would later be called the Invasion angle (stylized as InVasion).

 The final battle between the two factions would be at that year's Survivor Series, with five members of Team WWF taking on five members of Team Alliance, with the loser being forced out of wrestling forever.
 Team WWF would emerge victorious, thanks to Kurt Angle revealing himself as The Mole and backstabbing Team Alliance.
-With their victory, the Alliance was dissolved and their threat to WWF had ended.
+With their defeat, the Alliance was dissolved and their threat to WWF had ended.

 It sounds like a great story in kayfabe, doesn't it?